abradner/cv/Alex_Bradner.md

 #### 2014-2017 - Foogi Smart Scheduling

 CTO & Co-Founder of my own startup that successfully secured over 400k of seed funding and *almost* was acquired by Microsoft
+A little more detail is available [here](https://alexbradner.com/#projects)

 #### 2012-2013 - Central China Normal University